Graham913/Engineering_4_Notebook/README.md

 ![Design for Spinner](https://github.com/Graham913/Engineering_4_Notebook/blob/main/images/Spinner.PNG)

 ### Reflection
 make sure to double check that you clicked the right line for certain patterns.
+Use a sweep to get the sort of helix shaped up the cylinder.
+Double check te mass at the end to make sure you didn't miss any chamfers.